DigitallyTailored/VanillaJS-Framework/readme.md

 **Retrieving Child View Data**

-When a view is added and it's script ran, the actual HTML Element output by that view will hold a handy `this` variable that holds the view values.
+When a view is added and before it's script is ran, the actual HTML Element output by that view will hold a handy `this` variable that holds the view values.
 This can be used to easily export held or generated data from a child view:

 Output method added inside of view script:
 ```javascript